For Prospective Students

 - Conduct or contribute to an authentic research project and share progress reports and findings through public venues including the RESESS colloquium and poster sessions during the last week of the summer program.

-- Participate in scheduled RESESS program activities including, but not limited to: writing workshop, communications workshop, the geology field trip, and GRE prep course.
+- Participate in scheduled RESESS program activities including, but not limited to: writing workshops, communications workshops, and geology field trips.

 - Attend and present (if accepted) research work at a scientific conference.

-A strong sense of group and new friendships are developed during the first days of the program, and throughout the summer.
-One day per week is reserved for the Writing Class and RESESS group activities such as geology field trips or workshops.
-Each incoming intern also has a community mentor and a peer mentor to help enrich their experience.
+New friendships and a strong sense of community are developed during the first days of the program and strengthened throughout the summer.
+One day per week is reserved for the writing and communications workshops and other RESESS group activities such as geology field trips or workshops.
+Incoming interns also have a graduate assistant mentor to help enrich their experience in Boulder, CO.

-RESESS is a bridge-to-graduate-school summer internship program that is dedicated to increasing diversity in the geoscience workforce.
-RESESS strongly encourages applications from individuals who are members of a group that is historically underrepresented in the Earth sciences.
+RESESS is a research-based summer internship program that is dedicated to increasing diversity in the geoscience workforce.
+RESESS strongly encourages applications from individuals from historically underrepresented groups in the Earth sciences.
 RESESS is funded by the National Science Foundation award GEO EAR 1261833.
 RESESS receives additional support from the ExxonMobil Foundation.

 Eligible candidates are full-time undergraduate students who:

-- Have completed the equivalent of two years of college
+- Have completed the equivalent of two years or more of college

-- Have completed several courses in geology, physical geography, hydrology, environmental sciences, math, physics, geophysics, or engineering
+- Have completed several courses in geology, physical geography, hydrology, environmental sciences, math, physics, geophysics, and/or engineering

-- Are interested in pursuing a career in the Earth sciences or a related science
+- Are interested in pursuing a career/graduate school in the Earth sciences or a related science

 - Are comfortable with all internship requirements [PDF] such as living in Boulder, Colorado, for the summer

-We provide substantial support and encouragement to each intern; we really take care of them.
-Good communication within the cohort and with science and writing mentors is encouraged, and each summer's group develops their own sense of cohesion.
+We provide substantial support and individualized mentoring to each intern; we really take care of you!
+Good communication within the cohort and with science and communication mentors is encouraged, and each summer's cohort develops their own sense of community.

 Adventures and shared experiences throughout the summer help the students connect with each other and provide a feeling of mutual support.
 For example, we go on field trips to local geological sites, have workshops, and organize social events.

 During the academic year, we provide our summer interns with the opportunity to apply for scholarship money, advice on courses or graduate schools, and support in applying to graduate school.